-The contract and proposal software field is so competitive that we see new tools developed almost every year.
+The contract and proposal software fields are so competitive that we see new tools developed almost every year.

 In fact, there are more than 91 PandaDoc competitors active at the moment of writing, and they’re all constantly learning, improving their products, adding new features, and getting better each day.